sunnidunni/IntelliCrawl/README.md

-# AI Crawler
+# IntelliCrawl

-**AI Crawler** is a web scraping tool that allows users to crawl a webpage and extract relevant information based on a user-specified prompt.
+**IntelliCrawl** is a web scraping tool that allows users to crawl a webpage and extract relevant information based on a user-specified prompt.
 It supports both static and dynamic content scraping using the `requests` library and Selenium.
 The extracted data is processed using machine learning models for relevance and can be saved and downloaded in JSON format.

 ## Features